apache/tooling-trusted-release/docs/conventions.md

 - Type variables
 - Enumerations
 - Methods requiring interface compatibility with their superclass
+- Nested functions, i.e. functions appearing in other functions

 ### Use UPPERCASE for top level constants